 Preparation is Key to Success, so Create a Pre-College Budget

 After talking with the College Guidance Counselor at your kid’s high school, your head is swirling with all these things you didn’t think about before about preparing for college: College visits, the number of colleges the average student applies for, fees for college applications, test prep classes, fees to send test scores to colleges, admit days, and more.
-Other than the mentioning median cost of college application was a whopping $50 and the fee for sending SAT scores to colleges is $12 a pop for colleges 5, 6, or more (that is after the almost $50 registration fee), the College Guidance Counselor didn’t mention the costs.
+Other than the mentioning median cost of college application was a whopping $50 and the fee for sending SAT scores to colleges is $12 a pop for colleges 5, 6, or more (that is after the almost $50 registration fee), the College Guidance Counselor didn’t mention these college costs.
 But you did.

-Take a breath and know walk through what each of these pre-college costs are to then plan for the costs.
+Take a breath and know walk through what each of these pre college costs are to then plan for the costs.
 For some items, the costs are fixed like college application fees and test fees if you can’t qualify for fee waivers.
 For others like college visits, the cost will range from a bus ticket across town one afternoon to involving airfares, hotel nights, and meals for your kid and/or you.

 College application fees range from $25 to $90 according to U.S. News & World Report's.
 The average kid applies to 6 number of colleges according to the Cappex College Admissions Counseling Survey.
 Your kid may not be average so have a frank conversation so you can agree on the maximum number of colleges that they will apply to.
+Make certain you add up these college costs.

 Financial aid applications are free – right?
 Well maybe not.
 Every college who gives federal aid requires the Free Application for Federal Student Aid.
 However, some colleges (mainly private ones) use the CSS Profile which cost $25 for the first college and $16 for each additional one.
+If your 6 colleges use the CSS Profile, you can be looking at $105 in college costs.

 Scholarship application costs may have some hidden costs.
 Typically scholarships that have $5 to $50 fees are scams.
 For most for legit scholarships, this is just the cost of time to complete the online application.
 However, there are some that may require that you send a sample oil painting or puppet or mail in a 10 page application to a physical address.
 Although this may not be large dollars, don’t forget to budget for mailing costs.